SteveJustin1963/tec-Haptic/README.md

 ### Sensor-Based Input
 The system collects input from various sensors placed on the body to detect different types of motion and interaction.
 Commonly used sensors include:

 - **Motion Sensors** – Detects overall movement.
-For entry-level experimentation using an SBC running a Z80 with simple I/O, consider using a basic PIR (Passive Infrared) sensor for detecting motion.
+For entry-level experimentation using an SBC running a Z80 with simple I/O, consider using a basic PIR (Passive Infrared) sensor for detecting motion, such as the HC-SR501, which is inexpensive and widely available for hobbyist use..
 These sensors are easy to interface with digital inputs and provide a simple on/off signal.
 Alternatively, a mechanical tilt switch or reed switch can be used for basic motion detection without requiring complex signal processing.

 - **Accelerometers** – Measures changes in velocity and direction.
 For entry-level experimentation with a Z80-based SBC, a low-cost MEMS accelerometer such as the ADXL345 can be interfaced via I2C or SPI for simple movement tracking.